crcn/cupboard/README.md

 That command will watch projects cupboard, and celeri, and invoke `some-command` on any change.

 In some cases, you may want to ignore certain directories from triggering `--watch`.
-You can easily to ignore folders by adding a `.ignorewatch` file.
+You can easily do that by adding a `.ignorewatch` file.

 ## API